What is Keyoxide?

 Decentralized profile data

-You put your data in a so-called cryptographic key.
-For our purposes, let's consider this a "glass vault".
-Everyone (including Keyoxide) can look inside the glass vault and see your data, but no one except you can change it or delete it.
+You put your data in either so-called cryptographic signatures or OpenPGP keys which will act as digital passports.
+You could try and conceptualize these digital passports as transparent vaults.
+Everyone (including Keyoxide) can look inside the transparent vault and see your data, but no one except you can change it or delete it.
 You have full control over your data.
-You can store it where you want: on a dedicated "key server", on your own server.
-You can even put it in a little piece of text!
+You can store it where you want: on a so-called key server, on your own server.
+You can even just send it by email or a messaging platform.

 -----BEGIN PGP SIGNED MESSAGE----- Hash: SHA512 Hey there!
 Here's a signature profile with proofs related to the DOIP project (https://doip.rocks).
 Verify this profile at https://keyoxide.org/sig proof=dns:doip.rocks proof=https://fosstodon.org/@keyoxide -----BEGIN PGP SIGNATURE----- iQHEBAEBCgAuFiEENjcgJSPnwTCat56Z7y3FgntEX0sFAl/7L0MQHHRlc3RAZG9p cC5yb2NrcwAKCRDvLcWCe0RfS3iYC/0QQqz2lzSNrkApdIN9OJFfd/sP2qeGr/uH 98YHa+ucwBxer6yrAaTYYuBJg1uyzdxQhqF2jWno7FwN4crnj15AN5XGemjpmqat py9wG6vCVjC81q/BWMIMZ7RJ/m8F8Kz556xHiU8KbqLNDqFVcT35/PhJsw71XVCI N3HgrgD7CY/vIsZ3WIH7mne3q9O7X4TJQtFoZZ/l9lKj7qk3LrSFnL6q+JxUr2Im xfYZKaSz6lmLf+vfPc59JuQtV1z0HSNDQkpKEjmLeIlc+ZNAdSQRjkfi+UDK7eKV KGOlkcslroJO6rT3ruqx9L3hHtrM8dKQFgtRSaofB51HCyhNzmipbBHnLnKQrcf6 o8nn9OkP7F9NfbBE6xYIUCkgnv1lQbzeXsLLVuEKMW8bvZOmI7jTcthqnwzEIHj/ G4p+zPGgO+6Pzuhn47fxH+QZ0KPA8o2vx0DvOkZT6HEqG+EqpIoC/a7wD68n789c K2NLCVb9oIGarPfhIdPV3QbrA5eXRRQ= =QyNy -----END PGP SIGNATURE-----